Supplier CNC machining reference image for precision machined part case study review

-Prototype to Production CNC Machining Case | Custom Industrial Parts
+Prototype to Production CNC Machining Case for Custom Industrial Parts

 A customer in the industrial equipment sector approached us with a set of custom machined parts used in a compact mechanical assembly.
 The project started at the prototype stage, where the main goal was to verify fit, assembly logic, and several critical dimensions before moving into repeat low-volume orders.